Nuclear weapons delivery: Launch vehicles

 For example, two such delivery mechanisms, the Atlas ICBM and Titan II, were re-purposed as human launch vehicles for human spaceflight, both were used in the civilian Project Mercury and Project Gemini programs respectively, which are regarded as stepping stones in the evolution of US human spaceflight.
 The Atlas vehicle sent John Glenn, the first American into orbit.
-Similarly in the Soviet Union it was the R-7 ICBM/launch vehicle that placed the first artificial satellite in space, Sputnik, on 4 October 1957, and the first human spaceflight in history was accomplished on a derivative of the R-7, the Vostok, on 12 April 1961, by cosmonaut Yuri Gagarin.
+Similarly in the Soviet Union it was the R-7 ICBM/launch vehicle that placed the first artificial satellite in space, Sputnik, on 4 October 1957, and the first human spaceflight in history was accomplished on a derivative of the R-7, the Vostok, on April 12, 1961, by cosmonaut Yuri Gagarin.
 A modernized version of the R-7 is still in use as the launch vehicle for the Russian Federation, in the form of the Soyuz spacecraft.
+The Proton rocket family was originally developed as a "super-heavy ICBM" to launch heavy warheads with a 100 megaton yield of the same design used in the 1961 Tsar Bomba test.

 Weather satellites

 The first true weather satellite, the TIROS-1 was launched on the Thor-Able launch vehicle in April 1960.
 The PGM-17 Thor was the first operational IRBM (intermediate ballistic missile) deployed by the US Air Force (USAF).
-The Soviet Union's first fully operational weather satellite, the Meteor 1 was launched on 26 March 1969 on the Vostok rocket, a derivative of the R-7 ICBM.
+The Soviet Union's first fully operational weather satellite, the Meteor 1 was launched on 26 March 1969, on the Vostok rocket, a derivative of the R-7 ICBM.